HumanCellAtlas/data-portal-content/content/guides/userguides/exploring-projects.md

 Projects are a basic unit of data organization in the HCA Data Coordination Platform (HCA DCP).
 Project contributors contribute raw sequencing and associated [files](/metadata/dictionary/file/sequence_file) along with rich metadata describing:

-  1. the  [origin and type of the cells](/metadata/dictionary/biomaterial/cell_line) used in the project.
+  1. the  [origin and type of the cells](/metadata/dictionary/biomaterial/cell_line) used in the project
   1. the [processes](/metadata/dictionary/process/analysis/analysis_process) and [protocols](/metadata/dictionary/protocol/biomaterial_collection/aggregate_generation_protocol) used to collect and process the cells prior to sequencing
   1. the  [sequencing](/metadata/dictionary/protocol/sequencing/sequencing_protocol)  methods used
   1. details about the [project](/metadata/dictionary/project/project) contributors and their institutions

- During project ingest, [metadata](/metadata/dictionary/process/analysis/analysis_process)  about any [analysis](/pipelines) run on the contributed files by the HCA DCP are also added to the project.
+[Metadata](/metadata/dictionary/process/analysis/analysis_process)  about any [analysis](/pipelines) run by the HCA DCP is also added to the project during project ingest.

 ### Finding a Project of Interest